18F/uswds-jekyll/pages/guide/mfa.md

 ## Google Authenticator (GA) on Android

 ### Requirements
-To use Google Authenticator on your Android device, it must be running Android version 2.1 or later (other TOTP authenticators can be used if your prefer).
+To use Google Authenticator on your Android device, it must be running Android version 2.1 or later (other TOTP authenticators can be used if you prefer).

 ### Downloading the app